 In 2016, Sigur Rós showcased this connection with a production that seamlessly combined their music with Icelandic travel.

 The band drove the entirety of Route One, or the Ring Road, which circles the country, in 24 hours.
 With just a dashboard camera, they recorded their journey and streamed it on YouTube with accompanying music.
-The result was captivating.
+The result was so captivating, they ended up created a new whole Iceland itinerary trend.

 Let’s take a closer look at the Sigur Rós Route One music and the memorable trip behind it.
 This will get you excited to have your own Ring Road adventure; book your camper for the journey.
 But first, who exactly are Sigur Rós?